gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 The oldest Eclipse supported by the plug-ins is Eclipse 4.3 Kepler (CDT 8.3), and the recommended version is 4.5 Mars.
 Do not try to install them on Juno, Indigo, or older versions, since the install will fail.

-Just go to the [Eclipse download site](http://www.eclipse.org/downloads/) and get the **Eclipse IDE for C/C++ Developers** archive appropriate for your platform, preferably the 64-bit version.
+Go to the [Eclipse download site](http://www.eclipse.org/downloads/) and get the **Eclipse IDE for C/C++ Developers** archive appropriate for your platform, preferably the 64-bit version.

 Eclipse does not need an installer, Eclipse is distributed as a plain archive.
 To install Eclipse, simply unpack the archive at a place of your choice and start using it.